TRAILS

 Click here to access TRAILS.

-How Do I Submit To TRAILS?
+How to Submit To TRAILS

 Submitting resources for publication in TRAILS provides evidence of teaching excellence for promotion and tenure.
 It is also a great way to contribute to the collective endeavor of providing a sociological education to our students.